greymatter-io/castleblock/README.md

 CastleBlock consists of a [CLI](./castleblock-cli), a [service](./castleblock-service), and a [dashboard](./castleblock-ui).
 The CLI packages and uploads the web assets to the service.
 The service organizes the web assets and supports multiple hosted versions.
 The dashboard displays all of the deployed web assets in a catalog so components can be discovered and reused by other application developers.

+With the `castleblock watch` command developers can do development work in the cloud.
+CastleBlock enables hot-reloading and deployments to staging and production environments in real-time.
+Gone are the days of running microservice dependencies locally or setting up a reverse proxy to microservices.

 ![diagram of castleblock high level concept](./castleblock-concept.png "Castleblock high-level concept")

 ## Features